 Canon T6 versus Canon 77D

 An illustration of the physical size and weight of the Canon T6 and the Canon 77D is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is somewhat larger (1 percent) than the Canon T6.
-Moreover, the 77D is markedly heavier (11 percent) than the T6.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 and the Canon 77Dare of equal size.
+However, the 77D is markedly heavier (11 percent) than the T6.
 In this context, it is worth noting that neither the T6 nor the 77D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.